Orasund/Orasund.github.io/_posts/2022-10-08-investigating-design-patterns.md

 transportFactory : TransportationType -> Transport
 ```

-The factory pattern is a function that takes some additional arguments to decide how to construct a structure.
+The factory pattern is just a function that takes some additional arguments to decide how to construct a structure.

 ## ❌ Abstract Factory Pattern